www.bowlingbears.com

 A rough guide would be £10.00 per person for two games including shoes.
 Prices vary so call the bowling alley you are thinking of going to and ask them.
 Some of the venue pages on this website give a price, but check with the bowling alley in case we are out of date.

+How Many Per Lane?
 I'm planning my own bowling trip, how many players can play in one lane, how many lanes will I need?

 This will vary from place to place and might be as much as 8 per lane.
 However, this will be very slow and could be boring .
-If you have more than six people I would recommend using two lanes - four of five would be the optimum number per lane to keep things moving and interesting.
+If you have more than six people I would recommend using two lanes - four or five would be the optimum number per lane to keep things moving and interesting.

 How long does it take?